 - This applies to trades which have been freshly entered into, modified or terminated; and

-- The reporting process can be outsourced either to the FC or to an independent third party.
+- The reporting process can be outsourced to an independent third party.

-- All NFCs under EMIR have a responsibility to report and monitor outstanding positions;
+- All NFCs under EMIR and UKMIR have a responsibility to report and monitor outstanding positions;

 - Internal procedures need to be in place and external processes agreed with counterparty banks to ensure that the dispute resolution process can be satisfied from the initial transaction date to each reconciliation date;